Understand the Alexa Gadgets Toolkit

 The following figure shows how a gadget interacts with an Echo device, and where the Alexa Gadgets interfaces fit in.

-The following steps describe the communication flow between a gadget, an Echo device, the Alexa service, and a skill:
+The following steps describe the communication flow between a gadget, an Echo device, the Alexa cloud, and a skill:

 - Bluetooth pairing – The gadget and the Echo device connect over Bluetooth as follows: